 If you lease property and are required by the lease contract to pay the owner’s property taxes, you may appeal the property’s value to the ARB.
 You may make this appeal only if the property owner does not, however.
 This appeal right applies to leased land, buildings and personal property.
 The appraisal district will send the notice of appraised value to the property owner, who is required to send a copy to you.
 If you appeal, the ARB will send any subsequent notices to you.

-State law prohibits the Comptroller’s office from advising a taxpayer, appraisal district or appraisal review board about a protest.
-State law also prohibits the Comptroller from intervening in a protest.
+State law prohibits the Comptroller’s office from advising a taxpayer, appraisal district or ARB about a matter under protest.
+State law also prohibits the Comptroller's office from intervening in a protest.

 What is an ARB?